Providing precision control at the atomic scale

 Deposition processes create layers of dielectric (insulating) and metal (conducting) materials used to build a semiconductor device.
 Depending on the type of material and structure being made, different techniques are employed.
 Electrochemical deposition (ECD) creates the copper “wiring” (interconnect) that links devices in an integrated circuit.
 Metal plating of copper and other metals is also used for through-silicon vias and wafer-level packaging applications.
 Tiny tungsten connectors and thin barriers are made with the precision of chemical vapor deposition (CVD) and atomic layer deposition (ALD), which adds only a few layers of atoms at a time.
 Plasma-enhanced CVD (PECVD), high-density plasma CVD (HDP-CVD), and ALD are used to form the critical insulating layers that isolate and protect all of these electrical structures.

-For the numerous materials and demanding features involved, Lam’s thin film deposition products provide the precision, performance, and flexibility needed for a wide range of challenging device applications.
+For the numerous materials and demanding features involved, our thin film deposition products provide the precision, performance, and flexibility needed for a wide range of challenging device applications.

-Etch processes help create chip features by selectively removing both dielectric (insulating) and metal (conducting) materials that have been added during deposition.
-These processes involve fabricating increasingly small, complex, and tall and narrow features using many types of materials.
-The primary technology, reactive ion etch (RIE), bombards the wafer surface with ions (charged particles) to remove material.
-For the tiniest features, atomic layer etching (ALE) removes a few atomic layers of material at a time.
-While conductor etch processes precisely shape critical electrical components like transistors, dielectric etch forms the insulating structures that protect conducting parts.
-Etch processes also create the tall, column-like features used, for example, in TSVs that link chips together and in micro-electromechanical systems (MEMS).
+Etch processes help create chip features by selectively removing films and materials that have been deposited on the wafer.
+These processes involve fabricating increasingly small and complex features with complicated combinations of materials that need to be removed.
+The primary technology, reactive ion etch (RIE), activates the wafer surface with ions (charged particles) to remove material.
+Advanced etch techniques, such as atomic layer etching (ALE) are capable of removing a few atomic layers of material at a time.
+While conductor etch processes precisely shape electrically active components like transistors, dielectric etch forms the insulating structures that protect conducting parts.
+Etch processes also create the tall, high-aspect ratio features, such as through-silicon vias (TSVs), that allow packaging of chips together and for micro-electromechanical systems (MEMS).

-Lam’s plasma etch systems deliver the high-performance, high-productivity capabilities needed to form exacting structures – whether tall and narrow, short and wide, or measured in only a few nanometers.
+Our plasma etch systems deliver the high-performance, high-productivity capabilities needed to form exacting structures – whether tall and narrow, short and wide, or measured in only a few angstroms.

 Strip and clean techniques are used between manufacturing steps to eliminate unwanted material that could later lead to defects and to prepare the wafer surface for subsequent processing.
 Photoresist strip removes the photoresist film and residues following ion implant or etch steps.
 To clear away particles, contaminants, residues, and other unwanted materials, wafer cleaning steps are inserted throughout manufacturing.
 Wet processing technologies can be used for wafer cleaning as well as strip and etch applications.
 Plasma bevel cleaning is used to enhance die yield by removing unwanted materials from the wafer’s edge that could impact the device area.